Staff parking

 Q: I enter/exit the car parks multiple times per day.
 Will I be charged every time?

-A: Charges will be made on an hourly rate, while you are within the car park.
+A: Charges are made on an hourly rate, while you are within the car park.
 You will be charged for the time you park from the point of entry and exit up to the hourly rate.
 There is a grace period set within the system of 10 minutes.

 Q. Are the payments capped?